Rights groups urge Bangladesh not to ship Rohingya to island

 "We don't want to end up living an isolated prison-like life," said Nurul Amin, one Rohingya refugee who was not on the list.

 More than 300 refugees were brought to the island earlier this year after several months at sea in an attempt to flee Bangladesh.
-Rights groups say they are being held against their will and have complained of human rights violations.
-(Writing by Matthew Tostevin; Editing by Michael Perry)
+Rights groups say they are being held against their will and have complained of human rights violations. — Reuters